iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
+Made some GUI updates and clean up.
+Need to stay on task and finish goals.

 This next update will focus on the completion of TableCycle.
 The purpose of TableCycle is to ensure all mechanical functionality will work before BlackJack is released.

 ShoeCycle brings up a concern of adding and removing IAppItems and GameItems.
 Need to modify some add and remove commands to handle IAppItem components and Non-IAppItem components safely.
 Right now there is not an easy way to add and remove these items.